galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 ![Plot of variation in gene expression vs PCA components, decreasing exponentially.](../../images/scrna-casestudy-monocle/pca_plot.jpg " Plot of variation in gene expression vs PCA components.")

 The plot shows that actually using more than ~100 PCs captures only a small amount of additional variation.
-However, if we look at how the cells are plotted on 2D graph when using different values of PCs, it is easier to imagine how the `num_dim` actually affects the output.
-Therefore, for this demonstration we will use the value of 210, which, compared to the results from the previous tutorial, makes the most sense for our dataset.
-However, it will take quite some time to run this, and this is why generally smaller PCs are preferable, so feel free to use `num_dim` value around 100 to accelerate preprocessing and compare the results.
+However, if we look at how the cells are plotted on 2D graph when using different values of PCs, it is easier to visualise how the `num_dim` actually affects the output.
+We will use the value of 210, which, compared to the results from the previous tutorial, makes the most sense for our dataset.

 ![Six plots showing only the shaded shape of how the cells are clustered depending on the num_dim argument.
 The general trend is maintained though.](../../images/scrna-casestudy-monocle/num_dim.jpg "The "shape" of the plot showing how the cells are clustered depending on the 'num_dim' argument.")